dwillis/campaign_finance_api_docs/source/index.md

   * *callback* JSONP callback function (in query string).
   * *offset* The first 20 results are shown by default.
 To page through the results, set offset to the appropriate multiple of 20.

+# Responses

+The API provides JSON and XML responses for every type of request, and supports JSONP callbacks.
+Responses that are not date-based return the first 20 results; pagination is available via an `offset` query string parameter using multiples of 20.

 # Candidates

 ## Search for Candidates